ybieri/Additional_CORS_Checks/README.md

-# Burp Extension: CORSair
+# Burp Extension: CORS* - Additional CORS Checks
 ## Description
 This extension can be used to test websites for CORS misconfigurations.
 It can spot trivial misconfigurations like arbitrary origin reflection, but also more sublte ones where a regex is not properly configured (e.g. www.victim.com.attacker.com).
 An issue is created if a dangeours origin is reflected.
 If `Access-Control-Allow-Credentials: true` is also set, the issue is rated high, otherwise low.
 Finally, the user has to decide whether the reflected Origin is intended (e.g. CDN) or whether it is a security issue.

 ## Features
-CORSair can be run in either `automatic` or `manual` mode.
+CORS* - Additional CORS Checks can be run in either `automatic` or `manual` mode.

 ### Automatic
-* In the CORSair tab, the extension can be activated.
+* In the CORS* tab, the extension can be activated.
 * If activated, the extension will test CORS misconfigurations for each proxy request by sending multiple requests with different origins.
 * There are options to only endable it for in-scope items and to exclude requests with certain file extensions.
 * The `URL for CORS Request` is used to test for arbitrary reflection and as prefix/suffix in testing regex misconfigurations.